Tony-Maciel/Projects_SM2026/COP_Ising/README.txt

 later).
 After this program finishes running, the desired python file should have its parameters modified to read the desired output file(s) and generate the correct results (inside the respective directory).

-Inside the directory gifs/ , there are some gifs showing snapshots of this model for a couple system sizes as well as the python file and output files that were used to generate these gifs, which are inside a .zip file.

-All the data in the directories here are in .zip files because they are pretty large (the total size of all data files is around 111Gb (:O).
-But around 100Gb of this is just due to the simulations on the 4D lattice with 64^4 spins, so unpack that zip file with caution!)
+Inside the directory gifs/ , there is only the python file required to generate gifs.
+Unfortunately, I couldn't include the actual gifs here because they were too big for github...
+If you run simulations with the programs included here, expect output files on the order of a couple Gb (if you simulate moderately large systems with a sufficiently small logarithmic spacing).
+When I ran a simulation with logatihmic spacing of 1.1 on a system with L=64 and in 4 dimensions, my output file was roughly 100Gb.

 Inside the directory porod_and_LS/ , there are images corroborating the: Lifshitz-Slyozov law, which states that the average size of a magnetic domain grows like t^(1/3) in the conserved order parameter Ising model (c.f.
 Newman and Barkema, p.
 269);